To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 A cystoscopy is done to let your doctor see the wall of your bladder.
 During this exam, you will be asleep (under anesthesia).
-A special camera and light is used to look at the inside of the bladder.
+A special camera and light are used to look at the inside of the bladder.
 Your doctor may use a medicine (lidocaine) to numb the urethra.
-After the exam, you may get a pain medicine suppository.

 After the Exam